fictionalname/FilmFinder/README.md

 # Streaming Film Explorer

 This is a mobile-first streaming film discovery experience that caches TMDB data via a PHP backend.
-The frontend requests only cached data and renders a responsive filter panel, film grid, and live download overlay with chunked updates for Netflix, Prime Video, Disney+, and Apple TV+.
+The frontend requests only cached data and renders a responsive filter panel, film grid, and live download overlay with chunked updates for Netflix, Amazon, Disney, and Apple while targeting the UK region.

 ## Features

-- Provider-specific chunked downloads with cast details fetched during each chunk.
+- Provider-specific chunked downloads (up to 1000 results per chunk) with cast details fetched during each chunk.
 - Cache invalidation after 24 hours and only the missing films are appended to the cache.
 - Film cards include title, release year, summary, TMDB rating, vote count, cast, genres, available services, and quick links.
 - Filters for services (OR logic), year range, genre tick boxes (OR logic), and text search plus sorting.